What Is a Retainer Fee and What Does It Pay For?

 People seeking divorce are not usually financially prepared for the required lawyer retainer fees along with the high cost of the other legal fees as well.

 You should request an estimate of the total charges from your attorney.
-Some attorneys will work on a flat rate price but will still require you to pay the retainer fee up front.
+Some lawyers will work for a flat rate but will still require you to pay the retainer fee up front.

 Attorney Fee Loan Options, Providing Money For Your Legal Fees.